CS549: Cryptography and Network Security

 III.
 Other Issues: Privacy, Verifiable Computing, Proof of Possession.

-Privacy research topics in mobile social networking, cloud computing, and others.
+Privacy research topics in mobile social networking, cloud computing, mobile computing, and others.

 Other Course Policies

 A copy of the full University Academic Honor Code (code of academic honesty) can be found in the current Student Handbook.

 Code of Academic Honesty: firstname.lastname@example.org, page 243 of UG Bulletin http://retention.iit.edu/resources/bulletin_2008_2010.pdf